NREL/HPC/docs/Documentation/Applications/Matlab/interactive.md

 ## Running MATLAB via an Interactive Job

 After connecting to the login node, the next step is to start an interactive job.
-For example, the following command gets a user-selected number of nodes for interactive use, taking as input tasks per node, job duration, account, and partition.
+For example, the following command gets a user-selected number of nodes for interactive use, taking as input tasks per node, job duration, and account.

 ```
-$ salloc --nodes=<number of nodes> --ntasks-per-node=<tasks per node> --account=<your account here> --time=<desired time> --partition=<desired partition>
+$ salloc --nodes=<number of nodes> --ntasks-per-node=<tasks per node> --account=<your account here> --time=<desired time>
 ```

 When your job starts, you will have a shell on a compute node.